Opanas Zalyvakha: Biography

-From 1965 to 1970, he served a sentence under Article 62 of the Criminal Code of the Ukrainian SSR (‘for anti-Soviet agitation and propaganda’) — five years in Camp No. 385 (Mordovia).
-At the end of 1964, he was arrested for suspicious activity, trips to Kyiv, and ‘propaganda’ activities for five years.
-In prison, he was forbidden to paint, and his bookplates were confiscated.
+In August 1965 Zalyvakha and Svitlychnyi were arrested on accusations of anti-Soviet agitation and sentenced to 5 years of imprisonment in labour camps of Mordovia.
+Among Zalyvakha's cellmates in prison was the dissdent Mykhailo Soroka.
+Zalyvakha was forbidden to paint, and his bookplates were confiscated.
 Although his colleagues repeatedly appealed for Opanas to be allowed to paint, they never received permission.

 He recalled his imprisonment: "I was already living in a general prison called the USSR.
 First there was boarding school, then university in Leningrad.
 And everywhere they gave you food rations, of course, if you were “obedient”.
 And then in prison they also gave you rations.
 The authorities always tried to allocate rations in everything: in food and in creativity.
 That's how the state was.
 Everything was allocated according to the quota."

-In 1968, he signed the ‘Letter of 139’ (an open public letter addressed to Leonid Brezhnev, Alexei Kosygin and Nikolai Podgorny demanding an end to the practice of illegal political trials).
+In 1968, he signed the ‘Letter of 139’, an open public letter addressed to Leonid Brezhnev, Alexei Kosygin and Nikolai Podgorny demanding an end to the practice of illegal political trials.

-In the winter of 1969, Alla Horska visited Opanas Zalyvaha in the Mordovian concentration camp zone.
+In the winter of 1969, Alla Horska visited Opanas Zalyvakha in the Mordovian concentration camp zone.
 On 28 August 1970, when he was released from prison, she played an active role in organising a grand welcome for him at the 'Natalka' restaurant in Kyiv.
 She was murdered that same year.

-He married Daryna Voznyak (Stepan Bandera's niece), and the couple raised a son, Yaroslav, and a daughter, Yaryna.
+Following his release, Zalyvakha remained in contact with dissident groups, and was constantly supervised by the KGB.
+In 1980 the artist's home was searched by the secret police, whose agents confiscated his library and part of his works.

-In the late years of perestroika and after Ukraine declared independence, his work received well-deserved recognition, and exhibitions of his works were organised in Ukraine and abroad.
-In 1995, Zalyvaha was awarded the Taras Shevchenko State Prize of Ukraine.
-Zalivakha's first album was released in 2003 by 'The Smoloskyp' publishing house.
+In the late years of perestroika and after Ukraine declared independence, his work received well-deserved recognition, and exhibitions of his works were organised in Ukraine and abroad, encompassing cities such as Lviv, Ivano-Frankivsk, Kyiv, Toronto, London and New York.
+In 1989 Zalyvakha became a laureate of Vasyl Stus Prize.
+In 1995, he was awarded the Taras Shevchenko State Prize of Ukraine.
+The artist's first album was released in 2003 by the 'Smoloskyp' publishing house.
+His works are present in collections of numerous museums and art galleries in Ukraine.

+Zalyvakha died on 24 April 2007 in Ivano-Frankivsk.

+Personal life

+After his release from prison in 1970, Zalyvakha married Daryna Voznyak, a niece of Stepan Bandera, who was also persecuted by Soviet authorities.
+The couple raised a son, Yaroslav, and a daughter, Yaryna.
+Daryna Voznyak died on 30 January 2020 at the age of 78.